15 Tips on How to Stop Being Possessive in Relationships

 These are all common requests made by overly jealous spouses.

-When trying to decipher “Why am I so possessive” ask yourself if you would be comfortable if your spouse made similar requests of you.
+When trying to decipher “Why am I so possessive,” ask yourself if you would be comfortable if your spouse made similar requests of you.
 You should never violate your partner’s privacy or try to control them.

-What Is Really Behind Jealousy in a Relationship4.
-Open the lines of communication
+4. Open the lines of communication

 Just because you are using many words doesn’t mean you’re doing an excellent job communicating with your spouse.
 Communication will help your relationship thrive, but only if you know how to do it well.
-Communicating the wrong thing in the wrong manner might hurt your relationship.

 In her book, “Effective Communication in Relationships,” Julia Arias discusses communication as something every couple can improve by taking the proper steps.
-It is possible to train yourself to communicate in healthier ways by practicing better communication skills over time.

 Healthy communication is one where you: